jamesdanged/Jude/README.md

 * The bodies of macro definitions are not parsed.
 * Code quotes are not parsed, eg `:(a + b)`, `quote ... end`
-* Sub modules from files not in the workspace are not imported yet, eg `import Base.LinAlg`
 * Jump to definition for overloaded functions currently leverages Autocomplete+ for the GUI to select the overload.
 When you jump, Autocomplete+ will insert the function signature you selected, and Jude will then undo the change.
 This clears any redos on your undo stack.
 Eventually, a separate GUI will be created, along with a separate shortcut from `ctrl-space`.

 ##### Roadmap
-* Handle sub modules.
 * Configuration option for julia path.
 * Testing.
 * Fix gaps in syntax coverage.